Rundown

 Now my own Mother,

-she used to flavor base with some smoked
+she used to flavor this base with some smoked

 turkey leg.
 Came to this country